otter456/reproducible-research_homework/README.md

 ## Bonus Question

-*Explain the difference between reproducibility and replicability in scientific research.
-How can git and GitHub be used to enhance the reproducibility and replicability of your work? what limitations do they have?*

 Both reproducibility and replicability contribute to the reliability of scientific research.

 * Reproducibility refers to instances when consistent results are obtained by independent researchers using the same input data, computations steps, methods and conditions of analysis.
 This is checking whether the experiment or analysis can be reliably repeated by others to obtain the same results.